Space Studios: History

 Space and AIR relinquished their tenancy of the St. Katharine Dock space at the end of 1970 and moved artists into two new spaces, Martello Street studios in Hackney and a former school in Stepney Green.
 Martello Street remains SPACE's oldest studio building.
 This began a long and continuing history of leasing buildings for artists’ studios from a range of public and private landlords, seeking to find the best deals to allow the space to be rented affordably to artists.

 In 1974, SPACE and AIR officially incorporated as a company limited by guarantee with charitable status, under the umbrella of A.S.G.
 (Arts Services Grants, Ltd.) The charity's first Open Studio event took place in 1975, with 14 studio buildings across East, South and North London participating.
 The event, unique at the time, would grow and expand in popularity over the next twenty years eventually joining with the Whitechapel Open.

 Space expanded its studio provision through the 70s and early 80s with the support of studio conversion grants given by the Arts Council and funding from private foundations.
 With the threat of Arts Council cuts and the uncertainty of the organisation's transfer to the Greater London Arts Association (GLAA) in 1986, SPACE organised the Friends of AIR and SPACE as an independent fundraising group for the organisation.
 The Friends brought significant funding to the organisations through the 1980s with monies raised through subscriptions and events.
 A.S.G. board chair Nancy Balfour (1982 – 1989), the influential American journalist and art collector, took an active role in the Friends from the start and remained involved and personally supportive even after leaving her position on SPACE's board.

 Through the late 1980s and into the 90s, SPACE also effectively positioned itself as an important interface between commercial companies and public bodies, representing the interests of artists and the cultural community.

+In 2020, SPACE and fellow artists' studios providers Second Floor Studios & Arts (SFSA) and Artists Studio Company (ASC) started London's Affordable Artists Studio Network (LAASN), a network of affordable artists studio providers in London, to advocate for the sector.

 Exhibitions

-Noted for its focus on emerging art and historical/projects, since 2009 the exhibition programme at SPACE has been curated by Paul Pieroni.
+Noted for its focus on emerging art and historical projects, between 2009 and 2015 the exhibition programme at SPACE was curated by Paul Pieroni.
 The programme has featured exhibitions and projects by a diverse group of artists, including Bernadette Corporation, Raymond Pettibon, Destroy All Monsters, Jamie Shovlin, Kathy Acker, Nam June Paik, Lucky Dragons, Jo Spence, Roy Ascott, LuckyPDF, Mary Barnes, Stewart Home and Hex.
 In June 2012, SPACE in collaboration with Studio Voltaire, presented a major two-venue retrospective of British photographer Jo Spence.